gergap/blame-notifier/README.md

 We could add the option to send plaintext mails instead of HTML mails, which are preferred by many developers.
 Or just use multipart mails correctly and offer HTML as well as a plaintext part.

-For the HTML mail we could improve this by add a syntax highlight for the code snippets.

 # Tip for Vim Users

 As a Vim user you can easily jump to error locations using the normal Vim Quickfix cycle.